 - 1. COUNTY COORDINATION.
 All Hesperian Boulevard improvements should be made in active coordination with Alameda County, ensuring design treatments integrate to the greatest degree possible with adjacent segments of Hesperian Boulevard located in Alameda County. - 2.
 ROAD DIET.
-Reduce the number of through lanes in each direction on Hesperian Boulevard from three to two to provide space for bike lanes and planting zones, as shown in Figure 3.7. - 3.
+The ultimate goal is to reduce the number of through lanes in each direction on Hesperian Boulevard from three to two to provide space for bike lanes and planting zones as shown in Figure 3.7.
+This goal may be modified to accommodate bus rapid transit and ensure that transit operates efficiently along this important corridor.
+The ultimate goal may also require phased implementation that would be triggered by public demand and respond to the shift of traffic to active transportation modes. - 3.
 SEPARATED BIKE LANES.
 Reconfigure the existing on-street Class II bike lanes as Class IV raised one-way cycle tracks placed behind the curb, as shown in Figure 3.7, "Proposed Hesperian Boulevard Cross Section."
 To minimize driveway conflicts, promote the long-term consolidation of driveways and curb cuts through cross-access easements. - 4.
 ON-STREET PARKING.
-Maintain midblock on-street parking in both directions to accommodate adjacent commercial uses. - 5.
-PEDESTRIAN REFUGES AT INTERSECTIONS.
-At intersections, narrow the left turn lane to provide space for a pedestrian refuge area in the median.
+Maintain midblock on-street parking in both directions to accommodate adjacent commercial uses.